zjcochran/UniFI-Dynamic-IP-UFW/README.md

 ports = 2222 8443
 ```

+For the hosts and ports, just leave spaces in between each item and the script will pick it all up automatically.

 If you want to use the cron script, give it +x permissions and modify the path inside to point to where you put the Python script.
 I find /etc/cron.hourly/ to be a sufficient place to put the cron script.
 You can also give +x directly to the Python script and run it directly.

 Obviously since the script interacts with UFW, it will need to be run sudoed or run as root.